 Modern Foreign Languages

-It is our intent to ensure that our curriculum is challenging and inspiring for all students so as to push them academically and we aim to ensure that teaching and learning is rooted in the science of learning.
+The MFL department strives to ensure that our curriculum is challenging and inspiring for all students, so as to push them academically and we aim also to ensure that Teaching and Learning is rooted in the Science of Learning.
 The MFL team promotes a love of language learning and strive for pupils to make outstanding progress at all levels.
-Finally, we recognise the importance of languages and therefore aim to provide our pupils with maximum opportunities in lessons, on trips or extra-curricular activities to encourage them to develop courage, resilience and self-discipline in the use of the target language and to turn pupils into real linguists.
+Finally, we recognise the importance of languages and therefore aim to provide our pupils with maximum opportunities in lessons, on trips or extra-curricular activities to encourage them to develop courage, resilience, and self-discipline in the use of the target language and to turn pupils into real linguists.

 Implementation: The curriculum is sequenced to allow students to progress sequentially towards success at GCSE success whilst also providing an enjoyable learning journey.